Botanical name: Cannabis sativa

 Some heavy users develop a tolerance to marijuana; meaning that the user needs larger doses to get the same desired results that he or she used to get from smaller amounts.1

-As of September 2011, 16 states and the District of Columbia legally allow marijuana for personal medical use.
+As of May 2013, 18 states and the District of Columbia legally allow marijuana for personal medical use.
 Rules surrounding the use of medical marijuana vary by state.
 The first state in the union to legalize the medial use of marijuana for medical purposes was California in 1996.
-Other states that allow medical marijuana include Alaska, Arizona, Colorado, Delaware, Hawaii, Maine, Michigan, Montana, Nevada, New Jersey, New Mexico, Oregon, Rhode Island, Vermont, Washington, and the District of Columbia.
+Other states that allow medical marijuana include Alaska, Arizona, Colorado, Connecticut, Delaware, Hawaii, Maine, Massachusetts, Michigan, Montana, Nevada, New Jersey, New Mexico, Oregon, Rhode Island, Vermont, Washington, and the District of Columbia.

 In May 2011, Delaware became the 16th state to approve medical marijuana.
 According to the Delaware laws, medical marijuana can be used for treatment of debilitating medical conditions, such as cancer, HIV/AIDS, decompensated cirrhosis, amyotrophic lateral sclerosis, Alzheimer's disease, post-traumatic stress disorder, wasting syndrome, severe debilitating pain that has not responded to other treatments for more than three months or for which other treatments produced serious side effects, severe nausea, seizures, or severe and persistent muscle spasms.
 The amount of marijuana for medical use that can be possessed by the individual patient and primary caregiver varies by state, but may include dried marijuana and live plants.
 The use of marijuana for medical reasons is controversial.
 The American Medical Association (AMA), in it’s 2009 AMA Policy: Medical Marijuana states that marijuana’s status as a federal schedule I controlled substance should be reviewed "with the goal of facilitating the conduct of clinical research and development of cannabinoid-based medicines, and alternate delivery methods.
 This should not be viewed as an endorsement of state-based medical cannabis programs, the legalization of marijuana, or that scientific evidence on the therapeutic use of cannabis meets the current standards for a prescription drug product."